sean-roberts354/odin-cv-application/README.md

-# odin-cv-application
+# The Odin Project JavaScript Course: CV Application
-A basic form application collecting info found on a CV
+A basic form application collecting info you would find on a CV.
+Application is implemented using Reactjs.